gdm413229/swwmgz_m/README.md

    designed by someone completely insane, and definitely guaranteed to not fail catastrophically and blow up your gun, your hands, your arms, and the rest of your upper body.
-Unlike the others, this one is only available as a rare drop from boss monsters, and as a rare spawn for chaos devices in Heretic and Hexen.
+Unlike the others, this one is only available as a rare drop from boss monsters, and as a rare spawn for chaos/banishment devices in Heretic and Hexen.

 The two first standard types will also pop up in Hammerspace Embiggeners and Ammo Fabricators.